 Key Features of a Credit Counseling Agency

 - A legitimate debt relief agency is open and honest.
-It should be willing to provide you a clear, detailed description of its product and services.
+It should be willing to provide you a clear, detailed description of its product and services, and offer simple to understand debt relief programs.
 If the agency does not answer your questions or its answers are not satisfactory, go elsewhere.

 - A reputable consolidated credit counseling agency will give you truthful, useful advice on how to manage your money and use credit wisely.
 The agency will also help you establish a written budget and offer educational materials and financial workshops.